 Do I need to cat-proof my entire home before bringing a cat home?

-Focus on the "safe room" first β€” the small, quiet room where your cat will spend their first few days.
+Focus on the "safe room" first, the small quiet room where your cat will spend their first few days.
 Then work through the rest of the house room by room before expanding your cat's access.
-See our New Cat Owner Starter Checklist for the full settling-in process.
+Our New Cat Owner Starter Checklist walks through the full settling-in process.

 My cat keeps chewing on cords.
 What should I do?